English Bulldog health problems

 Brachycephalic Obstructive Airway Syndrome (BOAS)

-The brachycephalic obstructive airway syndrome (BOAS) is very common among the brachycephalic breeds and derives from a specific number of abnormalities of the upper airway system of these dogs, which affect their ability to breath normally.
+The brachycephalic obstructive airway syndrome (BOAS) is very common among the brachycephalic breeds and derives from a specific number of abnormalities of the upper airway system of these dogs, which affect their ability to breathe normally.
 More specifically, the abnormalities that can be diagnosed are stenotic nares (narrowed nostrils), elongated soft palate, extended nasopharyngeal saccules and a hypoplastic trachea.

 English Bulldogs can suffer breathing problems as a result of one, or a combination, of these abnormalities.
 The result of these issues is that they decrease the amount of air that the dog can receive with every breath and increase the amount of breathing effort.
-A lot of brachycephalic dogs breathe easier through their mouth.
+A lot of brachycephalic dogs breathe more easily through their mouth.

 The treatment of choice in most cases is surgical correction of the anatomical abnormalities, to enhance the flow of air in the airways and improve the breathing pattern.
 The outcome depends heavily on the stage of the syndrome, the clinical signs observed and the amount of secondary effects that it has already caused, like abnormalities in the lungs, laryngeal and bronchial collapse, changes in the gastrointestinal tract and gastrointestinal reflux.